ChaeWoojin/IE437_Data-Driven_Decision_Making_and_Control/README.md

 ## Performance Comparison

 ### Cumulative Regret Over Time
 The following plot shows the cumulative regret over time for each algorithm.
 Lower cumulative regret indicates better performance.
 This figure implies that among conventional bandit algorithms, only LinUCB performs well.
-In other words, the others did not efficiently utilize the features of the data, resulting in performance equivalent to a random policy, which yields a winning rate of around 50%.
+In other words, the other algorithms did not efficiently utilize the features of the data, resulting in performance equivalent to a random policy, which yields a winning rate of around 50%.

 ![Cumulative Regret Over Time (Among Conventional Bandit Algorithms)](results/bandit_models_cumulative_regret.png)

 ### Winning Rate Over Time
 The following plot shows the winning rate over time for each algorithm.
 A higher winning rate indicates better performance.
+Since only LinUCB performed well among conventional bandit algorithms, I initially compared LinUCB with the Neural Network (NN) and SGD Classifier.
 After tuning the hyperparameters, the SGD Classifier recorded the highest performance among them.
 Additionally, we can observe that although LinUCB does not perform well in the short term, as more data accumulates, it is expected to provide satisfactory performance compared to the others.

 ![Winning Rate Over Time (Right)](results/online_learning_cumulative_regret_winning_rate.png)

 ## Results
-In our experiments, we observed that the LinUCB algorithm consistently outperformed both the SGD Online Learning and Neural Network Online Learning algorithms.
-The LinUCB algorithm had lower cumulative regret and higher winning rates over time.

 ### Final Winning Rates
 - **LinUCB**: 0.7468